Healtime2025/GraceVoice-bible/README.md

 # 📖 GraceVoice

-**GraceVoice** is a voice-powered scripture assistant designed to bring hands-free Bible reading to anyone, anywhere.
-Built with accessibility and clarity in mind, it supports both natural voice commands and manual selection for reading scripture aloud in large text.
+**GraceVoice** is your intelligent, voice-powered scripture assistant—bringing hands-free Bible reading to anyone, anywhere.
+Built for accessibility, clarity, and simplicity, it enables natural language interaction and large-font verse display with offline support.

 ---

-## 🌍 Features
+## 🌟 Features

-- 🎙️ **Natural voice commands**, such as:
+- 🎙️ **Natural Voice Commands**
   - “Read Genesis 1 verse 1”
-  - “Read John 3 verses 16 to 18”
+  - “Read John 3 verse 16 to 18”
-  - “Repeat”, “Stop”, or “Next”
+  - “Repeat”, “Stop”, or “Pause”
-- 🔊 **Text-to-Speech** playback using your browser
+- 🔊 **Text-to-Speech (TTS)** playback using your browser
-- 👓 **Large-font verse display** – ideal for elderly and low-vision users
+- 👁️ **Large Font Verse Display** – ideal for elderly or visually impaired users
+- 📝 **Verse Bookmarks and Personal Notes**
+- 🌐 **Offline Support** – powered by a Service Worker
-- 📱 **PWA-ready** – installable on Android, iPhone, or desktop
+- 📲 **Installable PWA** – add to home screen on Android, iPhone, or desktop
-- 🌐 **Offline support** via service worker
-- ⚙️ **Secure API proxy** to [Bible-API.com](https://bible-api.com) with KJV + WEB support
+- 🔒 **Secure API Proxy** – pulls scripture data from [Bible-API.com](https://bible-api.com) with KJV and WEB translation support
+- 🧠 **Fallback Engine** – uses Google Sheets or Drive HTML files when Bible API is unreachable (GraceVault edition)

 ---